GirlZone

 Tangible Impact

-Program assessments show clear improvements in girls’ ability to manage stress, stronger understanding of physical and emotional changes, increased awareness of rights and personal boundaries, and growth in confidence, communication, and willingness to seek support.
+Program assessments indicate clear improvements in girls’ ability to manage stress, stronger understanding of physical and emotional changes, increased awareness of personal boundaries, and growth in confidence, communication, and willingness to seek support.